Links Feedback Home Home

 Teaching and Research

+III.
 Contribution to National Policy

-Dr. Hussain contributed to the SACEPS policy proposals for the SAARC summit held in January 2004.
-The proposals were adopted and made part of the official SAARC Summit Declaration.
+Dr. Hussain contributed policy proposals to the South Asia Centre for Policy Studies (SACEPS) for the SAARC Summit held in January 2004.
+The proposals were adopted and made part of the Official SAARC Summit Declaration.
+He is also conducting policy research and advocacy on South Asian Economic Cooperation under the auspices of SACEPS, Kathmandu.

-Designed & Developed By NR International
+Designed & Developed By INTERSOL International